 Applications will be evaluated on the following criteria:

 - Quality of the learning or training opportunity for the student and how it can contribute to their academic or professional development in the proposed field.

 - Impact of the student’s contribution to the overall success project.

 - Synergy with CGHSR priorities and activities.
 This includes, but is not limited to, interdisciplinary research, projects that demonstrate equitable leadership with international partners, and projects that aim to build new or broaden existing international partnerships.

-- Name of Faculty Applicant
+- Name of Faculty Applicant, Title, Department/Unit, College

-- Name of Research Project
+- Name and location of research project

 - Anticipated duration of the project and source(s) of funding supporting it.

 - Brief description of the study and current synergy with CGHSR priorities and activities.